sergejsha/twentyfour/README.md

 You may not
   - use the material for commercial purposes;
-  - publish the material to Garmin COnnect IQ store or any other application stores.
+  - publish the material to Garmin Connect IQ store or any other application stores.
 ```